Ted Grayndler: Parliamentary politics

 At the 1906 federal election, Grayndler unsuccessfully stood for the Australian Labor Party (ALP) in the Victorian seat of Grampians.
 In 1921 he was nominated to the New South Wales Legislative Council, which under the state's constitution at the time was a lifetime appointment.
 His term ended in 1934 when the council was reconstituted and made partially elective.
 He was subsequently elected to fill a casual vacancy in 1936 and remained a member until his death in 1943.
 Following the Australian Labor Party split of 1931, he and the AWU supported the Federal Labor faction against the dominant Lang Labor group in New South Wales.

 Corruption allegations

 In November 1936, ALP MP John Martin alleged in the Legislative Council that Grayndler's election to the council was corrupt and that he had conspired to rig the election in exchange for cash.
 The allegations were referred to a select committee, which cleared Grayndler of corruption.

 Personal life

-Grayndler married Margaret Tamar Walsh in 1901, with whom he had two sons and two daughters.
+Grayndler married Margaret Tamar Welsh in 1901, with whom he had two sons and two daughters.
 He lived in the Sydney suburb of Canterbury for most of his adult life.
 He died on 12 March 1943, aged 75, while visiting Melbourne to speak at the unveiling of a memorial to his AWU colleague John Barnes.

 Grayndler was appointed Officer of the Order of the British Empire (OBE) in 1920.
 The Division of Grayndler in the federal House of Representatives was named in his honour in an electoral redistribution prior to the 1949 federal election.